Lilith: Alphabet of Ben Sira

 The background and purpose of The Alphabet of Ben-Sira is unclear.
 It is a collection of stories about heroes of the Bible and Talmud, it may have been a collection of folk-tales, a refutation of Christian, Karaite, or other separatist movements; its content seems so offensive to contemporary Jews that it was even suggested that it could be an anti-Jewish satire, although, in any case, the text was accepted by the Jewish mystics of medieval Germany.

 Adam clutches a child in the presence of the child-snatcher Lilith.
 Fresco by Filippino Lippi, basilica of Santa Maria Novella, Florence.

 The Alphabet of Ben-Sira is the earliest surviving source of the story, and the conception that Lilith was Adam's first wife became only widely known with the 17th century Lexicon Talmudicum of German scholar Johannes Buxtorf.

-In this folk tradition that arose in the early Middle Ages, Lilith, a dominant female demon, became identified with Asmodeus, King of Demons, as his queen.
-Asmodeus was already well known by this time because of the legends about him in the Talmud.
-Thus, the merging of Lilith and Asmodeus was inevitable.
-The second myth of Lilith grew to include legends about another world and by some accounts this other world existed side by side with this one, Yenne Velt is Yiddish for this described "Other World".
-In this case Asmodeus and Lilith were believed to procreate demonic offspring endlessly and spread chaos at every turn.

-Two primary characteristics are seen in these legends about Lilith: Lilith as the incarnation of lust, causing men to be led astray, and Lilith as a child-killing witch, who strangles helpless neonates.
-These two aspects of the Lilith legend seemed to have evolved separately; there is hardly a tale where she encompasses both roles.
-But the aspect of the witch-like role that Lilith plays broadens her archetype of the destructive side of witchcraft.
-Such stories are commonly found among Jewish folklore.
+Midrash

+Midrash ABKIR

+The first medieval source to depict Adam and Lilith in full was the Midrash A.B.K.I.R. (c.
+10th century), which was followed by the Zohar and other Kabbalistic writings.
+Adam is said to be perfect until he recognises either his sin or Cain's fratricide that is the cause of bringing death into the world, and separates from holy Eve.
+During this time, a lilith named Pizna desires his beauty and seduces him against his will.
+She gives birth to multitudes of djinns and lilin, the first of them being named Agrimas.
+Agrimas took the lilith Amarit, and their first born, Avalmas, took the lilith Gofrit, and they too bore thousands of djinns and lilin.
+However, they are defeated by Methuselah, who slays thousands of them with a holy sword and forces Agrimas to give him the names of the rest, after which he casts them away to the sea and the mountains.